 What is Rindsgulasch?

-The term ‘goulash’ dates back to the 9th century Hungary; it’s said to have been eaten by shepherds while they went to pasture with the sheep.
+The term ‘goulash’ dates back to the 9th century Hungary.
+It’s said to have been eaten by shepherds while they went to pasture with the sheep.
 The meal has transformed overtime, with most of the world creating their own version of the dish.

 Unlike Hungarian goulash, the Austrian version is known for its thick, bright-colored gravy, attributed to the heavy use of paprika.
 Onions slow cook to thicken the beef goulash recipe, and the caraway seeds and dill complete the flavor.